 Kale morning, noon, and night.
 You may not be a hard core greens fan, like some of us food blogger types who are total kale-a-holics and throw Kale-a-palooza parties to celebrate the new year and our goals or good intentions to eat healthier (more on that event later, including links to some very inspiring kale recipes), but if you can incorporate greens into a few meals during the week you’ll be adding nutrient-dense foods to your diet Remember that term: nutrient dense – major buzz word in health/nutrition/food this year.

-1/2 bag Cut and Clean Organic Kale
+- ½ bag Cut and Clean Organic Kale

-1 organic apple, peeled and sliced
+- 1 organic apple, quartered

-2 organic bananas, sliced
+- 2 organic bananas, sliced

-3 organic tangerines, or 2 oranges, peeled and segmented
+- 3 organic tangerines, or 2 oranges, peeled and segmented

-1/2 cup dried organic blueberries
+- ½ cup dried organic blueberries

-juice of 1/2 Meyer lemon
+- juice of ½ Meyer lemon

-Other great additions: Acai berries and Gogi berries
+- Other great additions: Acai berries and Gogi berries

-Combine all the ingredients in a bowl and toss with lemon juice.
+- Combine all the ingredients in a bowl and toss with lemon juice.

-Divide fruit into five baggies and add a handful of kale.
+- Divide fruit into five baggies and add a handful of kale.

-To blend your smoothie: add a few ice cubes to the blender, 1 cup of almond or coconut milk and a teaspoon of Chia seeds.
+- To blend your smoothie: add a few ice cubes to the blender, 1 cup of almond or coconut milk and a teaspoon of Chia seeds.
 Blend until the mixture turns a rich green which means your kale is totally pureed.